 Etienne: Welcome, everyone, and thanks for joining our webinar.
 My name is Etienne.
-I’m a V.P. of Engineering at Gradle and my main focus is working on Gradle Enterprise.
+I’m a V.P. of Engineering at Gradle and my main focus is working on Develocity.
 And with me today is Stefan, do you want to briefly introduce yourself.

 Stefan: Sure, Stephan Oehme I’ve been with Gradle for about three years now mostly working on performance and my latest exploits have been improving the performance of Maven which is part of what we’re talking about today.